scaleway/serverless-examples/jobs/ml-ops/s3/README.md

-# S3 buckets for MLOps
+# Object Storage buckets

-## Step 1: Create S3 resources with Terraform
+## Step 1: Create object storage resources with Terraform

 Create `.tfvars` file in `/terraform` directory and put variable values in it.
 Then perform: